 This means it is important you have full visibility of what code is running on your website – whether it is your own or from a third party – and have the ability to control the data they collect and share to prevent data leakage.

 You should perform security assessments of web applications regularly and fix any vulnerabilities you find – this testing should happen at every stage of the site development lifecycle.
-Also, ensure you’re not using outdated versions of web servers, operating systems, content management systems, libraries or other software.
+Also, ensure you are not using outdated versions of web servers, operating systems, content management systems, libraries or other software.

 Ensighten’s MarSec™ platform provides client-side web application protection while enhancing website performance through:

-- Whitelisting: Define permissions for approved third-party vendors you choose to allow to access data – or block from receiving any of specific types of data
+- Allow and block: Define permissions for approved third-party vendors you choose to allow to access data – or block from receiving any of specific types of data

 - Auditing of new scripts: Real-time view of all the technologies running on your website and full privacy risk assessment as web pages are loaded